Is your violin, viola, cello, or bass rattling or buzzing? Does it make these noises only on certain strings or notes?

 1. Make sure your soundpost is in place!
 The one cause of rattles (and usually terrible tone quality) that could put your instrument at severe risk is that of a fallen soundpost.
 Look in the treble f-hole of the instrument and make sure that the soundpost is in its proper spot.
 It should be just a short distance from the bridge, toward the tailpiece, and approximately directly under the highest string.
 If it is fallen or is way out of place, tune down the strings slightly to where they are low in pitch but still hold tension, and get the instrument to a luthier.

 2. Remove any mutes.
-Some mutes, like the tourte or slide-on mute, rest on the afterlength of the strings when not in use.
+Muting may not seem like the obvious cause for the buzzing and rattling of a stringed instrument.
+But surprisingly it can be.
+The reason for this is that some mutes, like the tourte or slide-on mute, rest on the afterlength of the strings when not in use.
 These can cause rattling or dampening even when all the way back by the tailpiece.
 The Bech magnetic mute reduces this phenomenon by holding the mute in place when not in use.
 If you don't need the mute during a performance, rehearsal, or practice session, is usually safest just to remove it from the instrument entirely.

 3. Look for string spacers or defective strings.
 Some Violin E-strings have a tiny plasic tube called a string spacer that is meant to go around the string where it rests on the bridge to prevent cutting into softer bridges.
 These are not necessary if your bridge has parchment or an ebony inlay, but can still be used anyway.
-If they are not held in place by the bridge, they might cause odd noises and vibrations.
+If they are not held in place by the bridge, they might cause odd noises and vibrations or in other words, the buzzing or rattling of a stringed instrument.
 Similar vibrations can occur if a string is false, has unraveled winding, or needs to be replaced.

 4. Inspect the chinrest.
 Most chinrests have barrel clamps, whether they are independent (like the Hill Clamp), or connected (standard).
 These barrels need to be kept snugly tight, which is best accomplished by a chinrest tightener.
-If they come loose, they will often rattle when playing low notes.
+If they come loose, it can lead to your stringed instrument buzzing and rattling - especially rattling when playing low notes.
 Lastly, make sure that the chinrest is only contacting the instrument where there is cork or padding.
 If the metal clamp is close to the ribs, or if the underside of the chinrest is too close to the top plate, you may get occasional buzzing.

 5. Inspect the shoulder rest.
 Some shoulder rests have screws or parts that can rattle if loose.
 Try playing without the shoulder rest.
 If the noise stops, make sure to tighten or replace loose parts on the shoulder rest.